 The Human Development and Family Science (HDFS) Department at the University of Georgia aims to promote social justice, disrupt systems of oppression and marginalization, and advocate for the well-being of diverse individuals and families through teaching, research, and outreach.
 This is central to promoting optimal individual and family development.

-- Some types of stress could be good for brain functioning one month ago
+- Some types of stress could be good for brain functioning 5 months ago